 In October 2018 the law regarding Houses in Multiple Occupation (HMO’s) is changing, click here to view details of the changes.
 A House in Multiple Occupation is a property which contains more than one household, e.g. bedsits, a typical ‘student house’, other properties also fall into this category.

-From Oct 2018 the law requires all HMO’s which have 5 or more people living in them to hold a licence issued by the Council.
+The law requires all HMO’s which have 5 or more people living in them to hold a licence issued by the Council.

 Landlords must apply for a license in plenty of time as operating a licensable HMO without a license is an offense and they could face an unlimited fine.